 Bonus (this applies to any broker): you can split your contributions between total stock market funds and an investment strategy YOU believe in.
-For us, that would be sustainable investing.
+(For the folks at Well Wallet, that would be sustainable investing.)

 4) Does the plan offer a Roth option?

 As mentioned above, a Roth option accepts taxed employee contributions.
-This means that you can invest all or part of the $18,500 and you will not be taxed on the contributions or their earnings if you withdraw them after the age of 59 ? (and if you have had the account open for 5 years.)
+This means that you can invest all or part of the $19,000 and you will not be taxed on the contributions or their earnings if you withdraw them after the age of 59 ? (and if you’ve had the account open for 5 years.)

-- If you make withdrawals before you are 59½ they may be subject to a 10% early withdrawal penalty in addition to any applicable taxes.
+- If you make withdrawals before you are 59? they may be subject to a 10% early withdrawal penalty in addition to any applicable taxes.
 This is a big deal.
 Don’t withdraw your funds early.
 If you have to, take out a loan and pay the interest back to yourself before liquidating the account.?

-Stay tuned for the next issue of The Solopreneur Retirement Funds Series where we will continue our discussion on more Solopreneur Retirement Funds options such as SEP, SEP IRAs, Roth IRAs, Self-Directed IRAs, and HSAs (Health Savings Accounts.)
+Stay tuned for the next issue of The Solopreneur Retirement Fund Series where we will continue our discussion on more Solopreneur Retirement Funds options such as SEP, SEP IRAs, Roth IRAs, Self-Directed IRAs, and HSAs (Health Savings Accounts.)

 More from our lawyers: Well Wallet, PBC (aka WellWallet) is an informational platform for personal finance, and unless specifically stated otherwise, the content is provided to you without charge.
 WellWallet is not a financial planner, broker, or tax advisor.
 We cannot provide any advice for your specific financial situation.
 Our goal is to help you understand how to better manage your finances and how your finances affect your life goals, but we can never make any guarantees about your financial future (or present).
 The material here is meant for informational purposes only. ?It should not be considered legal or financial advice.
 See our Terms & Conditions for more information.